benknoble/benknoble.github.io/_posts/2025-07-26-racket-lang-no-package.md

 is not a big hurdle for most Racket hackers, but might be confusing for students.

-Instead, we can use a trick to transform the relative module path, which is otherwise natural, into something that works regardless of location.
+When using `#lang s-exp`, of course, you can provide a relative path to an expander module.
+This works if you don't need a custom reader.
+If you do, the language syntax is restricted so that `#lang "mylang.rkt"` will never work.

+We _can_ use a trick so that our reader can output a variant on the original relative module path, though.
+That means our custom reader can yield an expander module that isn't in an installed package, like the title suggests.

+We need to create a module path that works regardless of location, but derive it from the relative path.
 (You'll still need non-relative paths to make documentation work everywhere, I think.)

 Here's the code.